wikimedia/cumin/doc/source/introduction.rst

         ]
     # On each host perform the above commands in a sequence, only if the previous command was successful.
     worker.handler = 'async'
+    # Change the worker's default reporter from the current default that outputs to stdout all commands stdout/err
+    # outputs to the empty reporter that does nothing.
+    worker.reporter = NullReporter
     exit_code = worker.execute()
     for nodes, output in worker.get_results():
         print(nodes)